 Offsite construction, different from traditional construction which typically involves the piecemeal assembly of building components at the site of the final product, offers a form of construction automation.
-Preassembly of building components is completed somewhere offsite from the final building place destination factory setting, often outsourced to a third-party manufacturing partner.
+Preassembly of building components are completed somewhere offsite from the final building place and are often outsourced to third-party manufacturing partners.
 Critically, offsite construction is less concerned with the setting and idiosyncrasies of individual projects, opting instead to focus on forms that can be easily replicated and mass produced independent of a specific location.
-In this sense, offsite construction takes a page from the playbook of the modern industrial manufacturing process, with its wideopen factory spaces and automated assembly lines that generate reliable outcomes.
+In this sense, offsite construction takes a page from the playbook of the modern industrial manufacturing process, with its wide-open factory spaces and automated assembly lines that generate reliable outcomes.

 To illustrate what offsite construction looks like and why it’s preferable in some cases to the traditional method, let’s return for a moment to the Øresund Bridge.
 The project’s designers weren’t just showing off when they chose to use a bridge-tunnel hybrid.
 A bridge all the way across the strait would have presented a significant risk of airplane collisions from the nearby Copenhagen airport.
 A tunnel, while more challenging to pull off, would keep the airspace clear and avoid this risk entirely.
 The engineers needed the submerged concrete to be of a consistent quality and have the highest level of protection against cracking.
 The best way to achieve this degree of precision was to pour each of the tunnel’s 72-foot-long segments in a single phase within the more easily controlled indoor environment of an offsite factory.
 A similar prefabrication process was then followed to manufacture the bridge’s caissons and piers.
 The result was a true marvel of technology and engineering, completed within budget and several months ahead of schedule.

-While offsite construction might seem like a contemporary development, it isn’t actually anything new.
-Companies like Sears and Roebuck were selling “kit homes” out of the pages of printed catalogs as early as the 1800s.
-Fitting a pre-designed floor plan with limited customization options, the construction materials for these bungalows and vacation cottages–back then it was mostly wood, with masonry and metal being too unwieldy for such a process–would be shipped off and delivered to the purchaser, who could then assemble it piece-by-piece on-site.
+While offsite construction might seem like a contemporary development, it isn’t anything new.
+Companies like Sears, Roebuck & Co. were selling “kit homes” out of the pages of printed catalogs as early as the 1800s.
+Fitting a pre-designed floor plan with limited customization options, the construction materials would be shipped off and delivered to the purchaser, who could then assemble it piece-by-piece on-site.
 Though these early kit homes eventually vanished, more sophisticated modern versions can still be purchased to this day.

 Offsite builders have also offered their services in building unique shipping container homes.